tetris245/ULTRAbc/README.md

 Changes for future version

+* Added the Talking page to the GUI
 * Updated the ustatus and xstatus mbs commands
+* Removed the hear, stutter and ptalk commands (the corresponding settings are now in the GUI)
+* Removed the dolltalk and nowhisper options of the uset command (these settings are now in the GUI)
 * Fixed the whispers in animal talk mode when using /whisper or the blue arrow